Is Notion Down? How to Check Status and Keep Working During Outages (2026)

 Before blaming Notion, rule out local issues:

-1. API Status Check — Notion — Independent monitoring
+1. API Status Check — Notion — Independent monitoring with real-time status

 2. Is Notion Down? — Quick status check with 24h timeline